acmesh-official/acme.sh/README.md

 Please Star and Fork me.

-Issues and pullrequests are welcomed.
+Issues and pull requests are welcomed.